 |The world of my back yard|

-The act of praying posits, prethematically, a worldview (following Charles Taylor, a social imaginary).
-By "performative ontology" Smith means a "doing" that prereflectively assumes the truthfulness of Christian theism.
-Such truthfulness could be, if one wanted, reflectively "tease out" the propositions that make up the Christian social imaginary.
+The act of praying posits, prethematically, a worldview (following Charles Taylor, a "social imaginary").
+By "performative ontology," Smith means a "doing" that prereflectively assumes the truthfulness of Christian theism.
+Such truthfulness could, if one wanted, reflectively "tease out" the propositions that make up the Christian social imaginary.